 After all the road walking, it was great to get to the new route, the woodland track.
 I was just so happy that it did not rain.
 It was such a glorious walk.
 And yes, even my hiking sandals did the job and my feet did not complain.

 The new woodland track was great and we could smell nature as we continued our walk to Mealhada

 In Mala we noticed a café and thought it was a good time to have more coffee and … yes, Pastel de nata!

 What would a day be without my favourite, Pastel de nata?

 The last 5km was pure bliss.
 We walked through more woodlands and even olive tree orchards.
 As we got closer to Mealhada, the sky got greyer and it was colder … maybe an indication for rain later on?

 Santiago is getting closer …

-Mealhada is situated in a famous wine growing area and with about 1km to go to Mealhada, we’ve seen the statue of the wine god Bacchus at the Rotunda.
+Mealhada is situated in a famous wine growing area and with 1km to go to Mealhada, we saw the statue of the wine god Bacchus at the Rotunda.